 A stalwart of South Africa's liberation movement who navigated the halls of power from exile to the deputy presidency and the speaker's chair.

-Baleka Mbete's story is woven into the fabric of modern South Africa.
-She joined the African National Congress's armed wing in the 1970s, a commitment that forced her into a long exile in Swaziland and Kenya, where she worked as a teacher and for the ANC's radio station.
-Returning after apartheid's fall, she stepped directly into the new democracy's legislature in 1994.
-Mbete quickly became a central figure in parliamentary procedure, serving as Deputy Speaker and then, for two separate terms, as Speaker of the National Assembly.
-In 2008, she was elevated to the role of Deputy President of South Africa, a historic moment for a woman who had fought from the shadows.
-Known for her firm, sometimes controversial, management of parliamentary debates, her career embodies the transition from revolutionary to institutional architect.
+Baleka Mbete served as Speaker of the National Assembly of South Africa for two separate terms.
+Born in 1949, she joined the African National Congress's armed wing in the 1970s, a commitment that forced her into exile in Swaziland and Kenya, where she worked as a teacher and for the ANC's radio station.
+After apartheid's fall, she entered the new democracy's legislature in 1994.
+Mbete served as Deputy Speaker, then Speaker, and in 2008 was elevated to Deputy President of South Africa, a historic moment for a woman who had fought from the shadows.
+Her firm management of parliamentary debates earned both respect and controversy, embodying the transition from revolutionary to institutional architect.

 1946–1964